slatedocs/slate/source/index.html.md

 We provide 3 different payment checkout endpoints depending on your requirements and needs.
 We provide payment checkout, invoicing, and recurring invoice.

-Send us instructions to generate a payment checkout link [https://api-docs.oyindonesia.com/#api-create-payment-checkout](https://api-docs.oyindonesia.com/#api-create-payment-checkout).
+Send us instructions to generate a [payment checkout link](https://api-docs.oyindonesia.com/#api-create-payment-checkout).

 > Below is an example of a request body to execute your request: